lymingtonprecision/route-ccrs/README.md

 [hikari-cp]: https://github.com/brettwooldridge/HikariCP
 [hikari-clj]: https://github.com/tomekw/hikari-cp

-The vast majority of the `fn`s you will wish to use are in under the `route-ccrs.best-end-dates.*` namespaces.
+The vast majority of the `fn`s you will wish to use are under the `route-ccrs.best-end-dates.*` namespaces.
 This covers updating and extracting the end dates of part records, and their child records.